jomjol/water-meter-image-cut/README.md

 <img src="./images/image_with_reference.png"  width="400">

 ### 3. Cutting the image
-Now the image is in an defined position and the ROIs can be cut and stored as individual pictures (here in the subdirectory "image_tmp").
+Now the image is in a defined position and the ROIs can be cut and stored as individual pictures (here in the subdirectory "image_tmp").
 There are two categories for the cutting:
 * Analog_Counter
 * Digital_Digit